GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 SSP so the assessor can select specific roles for testing.
 SAP tools should allow the assessor to easily identify roles that are excluded.
 The [*SSP - Responsible Roles and Parameter Assignments*](/documentation/ssp/6-security-controls/#responsible-roles-and-parameter-assignments) section describes personnel roles and privileges with examples illustrating how to identify them in an OSCAL SSP.
-If the \"roles\" slated for testing exist in the SSP, the SSP roles are referenced from the SAP using their SSP IDs as defined in the SSP user assemblies in the system-implementation section of the OSCAL-based SSP file. **Note that in this case, the SAP role must actually map to the uuid of the user assembly in the SSP**.
+If the `roles` slated for testing exist in the SSP, the SSP roles are referenced from the SAP using their SSP IDs as defined in the SSP user assemblies in the system-implementation section of the OSCAL-based SSP file. **Note that in this case, the SAP role must actually map to the uuid of the user assembly in the SSP**.